How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Attribution Models: Choosing Your Approach

 The attribution model you select profoundly impacts your ROI calculations.
-Here's how to choose the right approach for your organisation:
+Tracking webinar ROI and tracking ROI in general are essential for evaluating webinar success, as they help you measure the effectiveness of your efforts and choose the most suitable attribution model.
+Here’s how to choose the right approach for your organisation:

 Single-Touch Attribution Models